JavaPanda30/MotorMart/README.md

 - **User Authentication:** Secure user authentication system to manage user accounts and access.
 - **Car Listings:** Browse a wide range of cars with detailed information, images, and pricing.
 - **Responsive Design:** A responsive design ensures a seamless experience across various devices.
+- **Test Drive Booking:** User Can Book Test Drives for their selected Car at their Selected Time.
 ## Getting Started

 1. **Clone the Repository:**